Peanut

-The peanut (Arachis hypogaea), also known as the groundnut, (Note: One of the original names, along with ground pea.) goober (US), goober pea, pindar (US) or monkey nut (UK), is a legume crop grown mainly for its edible seeds, contained in underground pods.
+The peanut (Arachis hypogaea), also known as the groundnut, (Note: One of the original names, along with ground pea.) goober (US, via Kikongo), goober pea, pindar (US, via Kikongo) or monkey nut (UK), is a legume crop grown mainly for its edible seeds, contained in underground pods.
 It is widely grown in the tropics and subtropics by small and large commercial producers, both as a grain legume and as an oil crop.
-Geocarpy is atypical among legumes, which led botanist Carl Linnaeus to name the species hypogaea, from Greek 'under the earth'.
+Underground fruiting (geocarpy) is atypical among legumes, which led botanist Carl Linnaeus to name the species hypogaea, from Greek 'under the earth'.

-The peanut belongs to the botanical family Fabaceae (or Leguminosae), commonly known as the legume, bean, or pea family.
+The peanut belongs to the flowering plant family Fabaceae (or Leguminosae), commonly known as the pea family, and is native to South America.
 Like most other legumes, peanuts harbor symbiotic nitrogen-fixing bacteria in root nodules, which improve soil fertility, making them valuable in crop rotations.

-Despite not meeting the botanical definition of a nut as "a fruit whose ovary wall becomes hard at maturity", peanuts are usually categorized as nuts for culinary purposes and in common English.
-Some people are allergic to peanuts and can have a potentially fatal reaction; this is distinct from tree nut allergies.
+Edible products include peanut oil and peanut butter.
+Peanut sauces are used in Latin America, West Africa, and Southeast Asia, while in the Indian subcontinent, they are added to salads and stews.
+In North America, peanuts are used in candies, cakes, and cookies, while peanut butter is widely eaten.
+Some people are allergic to peanuts and can have a fatal reaction.

-Peanuts are similar in taste and nutritional profile to tree nuts such as walnuts and almonds, and, as a culinary nut, are often served in similar ways in Western cuisines.
+The plant tops are used for silage, while oilcake meal is used as animal feed and as a fertilizer.
+Industrial uses include paint, varnish, and furniture polish made with peanut oil.